ajunlonglive/foxil/docs/LEARNING.md

 ## Aliases

-Aliases are names that we can give to an anonymous type or to an existing type.
+Aliases are names that we can give to an anonymous struct or to an existing alias.

 Using an alias for the above example things get better: